yegenek/Ankara/Files/day1.md

 		-doGeno 3 -doPost 2 -postCutoff 0.50 \
                 -sites snp.txt &> /dev/null
 done
 ```
 Note that, as an illustration, here we used a uniform prior (not HWE) with `-doPost 2` with a threshold for setting missing genotypes to 0.50.
+This command may take some time, be patient...

 Open the output files:
 ```